-Procedures for solving 1-d heat conduction problems are well known, (e.g., backward difference (fully implicit), forward difference (fully explicit) or Crank-Nicolson [59]).
-A finite difference where k is the thermal conductivity.
-This solution strategy requires a differential algebraic (DAE) solver that can simultaneously solve both differential and algebraic equations.
+Procedures for solving 1-d heat conduction problems are well known, (e.g., backward difference (fully implicit), forward difference (fully explicit) or Crank-Nicolson [61]).
+A finite difference approach using a non-uniform spatial mesh is used to advance the wall temperature solution.
+The heat equation is discretized using a second order central difference for the spatial derivative and a backward differences for the time derivative.
+The resulting tri-diagonal system of equations is then solved to advance the temperature solution to time $t + \Delta t$.
+This process is repeated , using the work of Moss and Forney [62], until the heat flux striking the wall (calculated from the convection and radiation algorithms) is consistent with the flux conducted into the wall calculated via Fouriers law where k is the thermal conductivity.
+This solution strategy requires a differential algebraic equation (DAE) solver that can simultaneously solve both differential and algebraic equations.
 With this method, only one or two extra equations are required per wall segment (two if both the interior and exterior wall segment surface temperatures are computed).
 This solution strategy is more efficient than the method of lines since fewer equations need to be solved.
 Wall segment temperature profiles, however, still have to be stored so there is no decrease in storage requirements.
 Conduction is then coupled to the room conditions by temperatures supplied at the interior boundary by the differential equation solver.
-The exterior boundary condition types (constant flux, insulated, or constant temperature) are specified in the configuration of CFAST.
+The exterior boundary conditions are modeled as surfaces that exchange heat with an ambient surroundings for both convection and radiation.

-$$q'' = -k\frac{dT}{dx} \tag{3.80}$$
+$$q = -k\frac{dT}{dx} \tag{3.104}$$

-A non-uniform mesh scheme was chosen to allow breakpoints to cluster near the interior and exterior wall segment surfaces.
+A non-uniform mesh scheme was chosen to allow grid points in the calculation to cluster near the interior and exterior wall segment surfaces.
 This is where the temperature gradients are the steepest.
-A breakpoint x_b was defined by $x_b = MIN(x_p, W/2)$ where $x_p = 2\sqrt{\alpha t{final}} erfc^{-1}(.05)$ and $erfc^{-1}$ denotes the inverse of the complementary error function.
+A breakpoint x_b was defined by $x_b = MIN(x_p, W/2)$ where W is the wall thickness and $x_p = 2\sqrt{\alpha t{final}} erfc^{-1}(.05)$ and $erfc^{-1}$ denotes the inverse of the complementary error function.
 The value x_p is the location in a semi-infinite wall where the temperature rise is 5 % after t{final} seconds and is sometimes called the penetration depth.
-Eighty percent of the breakpoints were placed on the interior side of x_b and the remaining 20 % were placed on the exterior side.
+Eighty percent of the grid points were placed on the interior side of x_b and the remaining 20 % were placed on the exterior side.

 To illustrate the method, consider a one room case with one active wall.
 There are four gas equations (pressure, upper layer volume, upper layer temperature, and lower layer temperature) and one wall temperature equation.
-Implementation of the gradient matching method requires that storage be allocated for the temperature profile at the previous time, t, and at the next time, $t + \delta t$.
-Given the profile at time t and values for the five unknowns at time $t + \delta t$ (initial guess by the solver), the temperature profile is advanced from time t to time $t + \delta t$.
+Implementation of the gradient matching method requires that storage be allocated for the temperature profile at the previous time, t, and at the next time, $t + \Delta t$.
+Given the profile at time t and values for the five unknowns at time $t + \Delta t$ (initial guess by the solver), the temperature profile is advanced from time t to time $t + \Delta t$.
 The temperature profile gradient at x = 0 is computed followed by the residuals for the five equations.
 The DAE solver adjusts the solution variables and the time step until the residuals for all the equations are below an error tolerance.
 Once the solver has completed the step, the array storing the temperature profile for the previous time is updated, and the DAE solver is ready to take its next step.